anoma/namada/README.md

 make build-wasm-scripts-docker
 ```

-### Before submitting a PR, pls make sure to run the following
+### Before submitting a PR, please make sure to run the following

 ```shell
 # Format the code